bhargavi-ad/data-science-s2025/challenges/c08-islands-pt1-assignment.md

 - Which sample—sequential or random—is more *representative* of all
   homes Helvig?
 Why?
+  - A random sample is more representative of all homes in Helvig
+  - This is because we don’t know that Helvig residents chose their own randomly and, thus, there could be correlations between the first set of houses that would not be representative of the residents in the last set of houses.
-  - This is random because we didn’t sequentially choose the first 25 homes but instead randomly chose 25 homes in Helvig
+  - By creating a random sample, we could see a more realistic picture of all of the homes and residents in Helvig

 ### **q6** Find common names: Random sample